seung-lab/chunkflow/docs/source/tutorial.rst

 Here is a simple example to downsample the dataset with multiple resolutions::

-   chunkflow --mip 0 fetch-task -q my-queue cutout -v gs://my/dataset/path -m 0 --fill-missing downsample-upload -v gs://my/dataset/path --start-mip 1 --stop-mip 5 delete-task-in-queue
+   chunkflow --mip 0 fetch-task -q my-queue read-precomputed -v gs://my/dataset/path -m 0 --fill-missing downsample-upload -v gs://my/dataset/path --start-mip 1 --stop-mip 5 delete-task-in-queue

 After downsampling, you can visualize the dataset with much larger field of view.
 Here is an `example
 <https://neuroglancer-demo.appspot.com/#!%7B%22layers%22:%5B%7B%22source%22:%22precomputed://gs://neuroglancer-public-data/kasthuri2011/image_color_corrected%22%2C%22type%22:%22image%22%2C%22name%22:%22corrected-image%22%7D%5D%2C%22navigation%22:%7B%22pose%22:%7B%22position%22:%7B%22voxelSize%22:%5B6%2C6%2C30%5D%2C%22voxelCoordinates%22:%5B3890.492431640625%2C7464.080078125%2C1198.0423583984375%5D%7D%7D%2C%22zoomFactor%22:245.12283916194264%7D%2C%22perspectiveOrientation%22:%5B0.1614261269569397%2C-0.412894606590271%2C-0.28569135069847107%2C-0.849611759185791%5D%2C%22perspectiveZoom%22:578.24635639373%2C%22layout%22:%224panel%22%7D>`_.
 Due to the limit of memory capacity of typical computers, we can not perform hierarchical downsampling from mip 0 to highest mip level in one step, thus we normally do in twice.
 For the first time, we perform downsampling from mip 0 to mip 5, than perform downsampling from mip 5 to mip 10.